6 min read

 For a deeper look at when a landlord can deny an emotional support animal, check out our detailed blog post on can a landlord deny an ESA?

-A sample ESA letter should come from a licensed health professional.
-Qualified providers, physicians, psychologists/psychiatrists or any LMHP must know your condition and confirm you have a disability the animal meaningfully assists.
+An ESA letter should come from a licensed health professional.
+Qualified providers, physicians, psychologists/psychiatrists, or any LMHP must know your condition and confirm you have a disability that the animal meaningfully assists.

 Legitimate telehealth providers are acceptable if they practice within scope and know the patient.
 However, generic online “registrations/certificates” alone aren’t reliable under HUD guidance.